 Remembering that novelty means severity helps us see that the vaccines provide cause for hope, even if SARS-CoV-2 manages to stay with us for years.
 SARS-CoV-2 might stick around; the COVID-19 pandemic will struggle to do so.

 But it also makes clear that those of us in wealthy countries have two choices for how the global pandemic ends: via natural infection or via vaccination.
 We should choose vaccination.
 And we must commit to that choice now.
 We don't have much time.

 This is why claims that we should not vaccinate children against SARS-CoV-2 because most pediatric cases are mild miss the point.
 Most are.
 Some aren't.
 And a small percentage of severe cases multiplied by a very large number of total cases can be a large number of severe cases.

 People often worry that the vaccines will not prevent Long COVID if they fail to prevent all infection, since some people who have mild COVID-19 cases go on to develop post-infection sequelae.
-But the severity-is-novelty principle suggests that we should not assume mild first infections are equivalent to mild subsequent infections or mild infections of the vaccinated.
+But the novelty-means-severity principle suggests that we should not assume mild first infections are equivalent to mild subsequent infections or mild infections of the vaccinated.

 I love essays like this that provide lay intuition to complex expert topics.
 Thank you Zeynep and Dylan!